eduvpn/documentation/ROADMAP.md

   [php-saml-sp](https://git.tuxed.net/fkooman/php-saml-sp/) will be supported
 - Remove internal API, only keep calls relevant for `vpn-server-node`

+### In Progress

+- Support multiple (SAML) attributes for determining permissions / admin

 ### TODO

 - Find better name for `vpn-user-portal` and `vpn-server-node`, maybe simply